umulbaningulzar/hello-world/README.md

 Welcome to the CS 3250 Software Development Project repository!
 This project is part of the coursework for the CS 3250 class.

 ### Description:
-This project is developed as part of the CS 3250 Software Development course at [MSU Denver].
-It is developed by [Umulbannin] to demonstrate understanding and application of software development concepts learned throughout the course.
+This project is developed as part of the CS 3250 Software Development course at MSU Denver.
+It is developed by Umulbannin Gulzar to demonstrate understanding and application of software development concepts learned throughout the course.

 ### Installation
 To run this project locally, follow these steps: